How to get money in Kyoto: the easiest and safest way to get cash in Kyoto. The lowdown on ATMs, changing cash and using credit cards in Kyoto.

 What Currency To Bring To Kyoto In Cash?

-Bring a few hundred US dollars in foreign currency (US dollars are best, followed by euros) for situations where you can’t use an ATM.
-You can exchange foreign cash for yen at post offices, banks, some large hotels, department stores and discount ticket shops.
+If you’re the nervous type, you might want to bring some foreign currency (US dollars are best, followed by euros) for situations where you can’t use an ATM.
+You can exchange foreign cash for yen at some banks, some large hotels, some department stores and discount ticket shops.

 You’ll get the best rate at discount ticket shops, followed by banks and post offices, followed by hotels and department stores.
 You will get a competitive rate for US dollars, a decent rate for euros, and a terrible rate for Aussie dollars, Kiwi dollars, Canadian dollars and British pounds (meaning, they really only want to deal with US dollars and euros).